apache/nuttx/configs/teensy-2.0/README.txt

   in some configurations that use a lot of string memory (such as the ostest and nsh configurations).

+  UPDATE 2016-01-07:  Unfortunately, there is an issue.
+When I enable CONFIG_AVR_HAS_MEMX_PTR=y in the nsh/ configuration, I get a number of link time errors of this form:

+    FILENAME.c:(.text+0xOFFSET): warning: internal error: out of range error

+  This same build configuratino works for the arduino-mega2560 so I am suspecting some issue with the toolchain support for the AT90USB.

 Teensy++ Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^